setsumi/Syosetu-Downloader-plus/README.md

 - GUI: Completed or cancelled downloads are marked as such
     - Dropdown list of links populated from (.URL) web shortcuts placed in program folder
     - Resizable window
+    - Sites links
+    - Ability to open site and novel URL in browser